JannieI/canvas-workstation-V3/src/app/roadmap.md

         - visualise the data
         - see it is not right, modify the data above or modify the model
         - visualise and repeat (Oksana !)
+    - read data from other schemas: Excel, PowerBI models, Tableau - which means migration is easy !

     Renderers: